Zyin055/Config-Presets/README.md

 * [Won't fix] Presets added/removed in one tab won't update to the dropdown in another tab until a Gradio restart

 ## Changelog
+#### 1/02/2023
+* Your custom presets will be wiped, you will need to remake any saved custom presets because of changes made in Automatic1111
+* The Config Presets dropdown in the txt2img and img2img tabs now use separate config files and thus have separate presets
+* Saving a new preset now requires a Web UI restart (done automatically)
+* Added support for the Sampler method turning from a checkbox into a dropdown
+* Added support for the removal of Firstpass width/height being replaced by Upscale by
 #### 12/21/2022
 * Added the "Add/Remove..." button to create and delete config presets within the Web UI
 #### 12/19/2022